pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 ##  Preferred target audience

-- Susan Johnson (CEO) and Darren Cross (CFO)
+- **Susan Johnson (CEO) and Darren Cross (CFO)**

     - Executive Sponsorship of Business and Infrastructure Development
     - Project and application funding
     - Both understand the advantages offered by Azure Public Cloud

-- Jessica Sams, Chief Information Officer (CIO), Certified Data Protection Officer (DPO)
+- **Jessica Sams, Chief Information Officer (CIO), Certified Data Protection Officer (DPO)**
+	- Directly responsible for maintaining compliance with established Contoso InfoSec and Data Handling Policies in accordance with GDPR/CCPA and SOC3 certificate requirements

-- Jason Ming, VP of IT Operations
+- **Jason Ming, VP of IT Operations**
     - Reports to Jessica Sams (CIO), and manages all operational aspects of IT infrastructure, including its Directory Services platform

-- Renae DeGuilles, VP Product and Services
+- **Renae DeGuilles, VP Product and Services**
     - Oversees 3 geographically distributed installation and fulfillment teams of approximately 20-30 members each.

-- David Stone, Lead System Integrations and Software Engineer for Contoso DevOps Team
+- **David Stone, Lead System Integrations and Software Engineer for Contoso DevOps Team**
     - Manages a lean team of 20 DevOps-aware individuals

 ## Preferred solution